peter-pavlovsky/neovim_config/README.md

 ---
-"pls gimme star"
+"Easy to use, easy to modify"
 ---

-# neovim_config
-Easy to use, easy to modify neovim distribution.
-<h2>Installation</h2>

 <details>
 <summary> Linux </summary>